thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 ![](./img/and-or-not-gates.png)

-It is important to recognise that logic gates are an abstraction.
+Logic gates are an abstraction.
 In reality, you cannot _see_ a logic gate in a computer.
-If we were to look inside a chip that implements gate logic we would see an arrangement of transistors and resistors connected by wires.
+If we were to look inside a chip that implements gate logic we would see an arrangement of transistors, capacitors and resistors connected by wires.
 These components are configured to mimic the behaviour of the logical operators.

-_Nand to Tetris_ starts at the level of gates and does not discuss how the individual gates are realised in electrical circuits.
+_Nand to Tetris_ starts at the level of gates and does not discuss how the individual gates are realised in electronic circuits.
 However, I think it is useful to understand the basics of the electrical engineering so we might begin to grasp how it is possible to go from an inert block of metal and silicon to fully functioning computer.